FleetCor Technologies (FLT) Q3 2017 Results - Earnings Call Transcript

 With that said, our financial guidance for 2017 is as follows: total revenues to be between $2.225 billion and $2.255 billion; GAAP net income between $608 million and $618 million; GAAP net income per diluted share to be between $6.50 and $6.60; adjusted net income to be between $784 million and $794 million; and adjusted net income per diluted share to be between $8.38 and $8.48.
 This guidance represents approximately a 22% growth in both revenue and adjusted net income per diluted share for the year at the midpoint of the range.

-Some of the assumptions we've made in preparing the guidance include the following: weighted fuel price equal to $2.57 per gallon average in the U.S. for the fourth quarter, for those businesses sensitive to the movement in the retail price of fuel; market spread at historic levels.
+Some of the assumptions we've made in preparing the guidance include the following: weighted fuel price equal to $2.57 per gallon average in the U.S. for the fourth quarter, for those businesses sensitive to the movement in the retail price of fuel; market spreads at historic levels.
 No change from prior guidance; foreign exchange rates equal to the seven-day average as of October 5, 2017, a slight increase from prior guidance; interest expense of $110 million for 2017 and fully diluted shares outstanding of 93.5 million shares; a fourth quarter tax rate of 29.2%.
 Fourth quarter guidance reflects the sale of the NexTraq business and the acquisition of Cambridge in the third quarter, and a neutral impact in adjusted net income from the CLS acquisition and new partner agreement in the fourth quarter; and no impact related to acquisitions or material new partnership agreements not already disclosed.

 So with that said, operator, we'll open it up for questions.